orchidtexture/unisat-extension/README.md

 ## Special Thanks

-Thanks to the Unisat team for their contributions to the Bitcoin wallet community and thanks to the MetaMask team for their contributions to the browser extension wallet community, Kondor Wallet relies heavily on their contributions.
+Thanks to the UniSat team for their contributions to the Bitcoin wallet community and thanks to the MetaMask team for their contributions to the browser extension wallet community, Kondor Wallet relies heavily on their contributions.